hoj201/the_new_flesh/_posts/2019-01-09-dl4m-supervised-learning.md

 The notion of a shadow is mathematically represented as a map projecting the platonic forms into a space of observables.
-If reality were a sequence of statistically independent events then the model for such a reality could be easily mathmatized.
+If reality were a sequence of statistically independent events then the model for such a reality could be easily mathematized.
 Our senses could be represented by a collection of random variables
 $$X_i: \Sigma \to \Sigma_i$$ for $$i=1,\dots,5$$.
-All of data-science in concerned with studying models based on finite collections of samples in this model of Plato's cave.
+All of data-science is concerned with studying models based on finite collections of samples in this model of Plato's cave.
 For example, what is the relationship (if any) between senses
 $$X$$ and $$Y$$.